 I am committed to educating students to understand that theory and practice are not mutually exclusive, but philosophically intertwined.

-- Having a student excitedly tell me that she heard someone quote my article “What Does Chaos Theory Have to do With Art?” in a conference presentation.
+- Having a student excitedly tell him that she heard someone quote his article “What Does Chaos Theory Have to do With Art?” in a conference presentation

-- Designing lights for a production of “Equus” in 2006 with UNCSA emeritus faculty Mark Pirolo and current faculty David E. Smith.
+- Designing lights for a production of “Equus” in 2006 with UNCSA emeritus faculty Mark Pirolo and David E. Smith

-- Spending a month with the SITI Company studying the Suzuki Method and Viewpoints, summer 2016
+- Spending a month with the SITI Company studying the Suzuki Method and Viewpoints in the summer of 2016